Canon G16 vs YI M1

 Both the G16 and the M1 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and YI.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G16 Manual (free pdf) or the online YI M1 Manual.
+Further information on the features and operation of the G16 and M1 can be found, respectively, in the Canon G16 Manual (free pdf) or the online YI M1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G16 and the YI M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G16:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Ready to shoot: Has a lens built-in, whereas the M1 requires a separate lens.